 We lease certain facilities, vehicles and equipment under noncancelable operating leases.
 The most significant portion of these noncancelable operating leases are for the facilities occupied by our corporate office and our operating locations.
-Leases with an initial term of 12 months or less are not recorded on the balance sheet.
+Leases with an initial term of 12 months or less are not recorded on the Balance Sheet.
 We account for lease components separately from the non-lease components.
 We have certain leases with variable payments based on an index as well as some short-term leases on equipment and facilities.
-Variable lease expense and short-term lease expense was not material to our financial statements and aggregated to \$1.9 million in the first quarter of 2019.
+Variable lease expense and short-term lease expense were not material to our financial statements and aggregated to \$4.2 million in the first six months of 2019.
 Lease right-of-use assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 As most of our leases do not provide an implicit rate, we generally use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
-The weighted average discount rate as of March 31, 2019 was 4.1%.
+The weighted average discount rate as of June 30, 2019 was 4.0%.
 We recognize lease expense, including escalating lease payments and excluding lease incentives, on a straight-line basis over the lease term.
-Lease expense for the three months ended March 31, 2019 and 2018 was \$5.6 million and \$5.2 million, respectively.
+Lease expense for the three months ended June 30, 2019 and 2018 was \$6.2 million and \$5.8 million, respectively.
+Lease expense for the six months ended June 30, 2019 and 2018 was \$11.8 million and \$11.1 million, respectively.

 The lease terms generally range from three to ten years.
 Some leases include one or more options to renew, with renewal terms that can extend the lease term.
 Our lease terms may include the exercise of lease renewal options when it is reasonably certain that we will exercise the option and it is at our sole discretion.
-The weighted average remaining lease term was 8.6 years at March 31, 2019.
+The weighted average remaining lease term was 8.2 years at June 30, 2019.

 A majority of the Company's real property leases are with individuals or entities with whom we have no other business relationship.
 However, in certain instances the Company enters into real property leases with current or former employees.
-Rent paid to related parties for the three months ended March 31, 2019 and 2018 was approximately \$1.2 million and \$1.1 million, respectively.
+Rent paid to related parties for the three months ended June 30, 2019 and 2018 was approximately \$0.7 million and \$1.1 million, respectively.
+Rent paid to related parties for the six months ended June 30, 2019 and 2018 was approximately \$2.0 million and \$2.2 million, respectively.